 There are so many streaming devices available nowadays.
 You’ve got your standalone devices like a Roku or Fire TV, as well as smart TVs with various apps pre-installed.
 You’ve also got laptops, smartphones, and tablets, all of which might have different operating systems and different features and limitations.

 With that in mind, you want to subscribe to a service that offers the best compatibility with all the screens in your life.

 At this point, both Netflix and Amazon support all the major platforms, with both services having apps for the majority of streaming devices, as well as specific apps for Android, iOS, Windows, etc.

 However, if you were to get picky, Netflix is supported on more devices than Amazon Prime.
-You can watch Netflix on your Nintendo 3DS or even your old Nintendo Wii.
-If you have some very niche needs when it comes to your streaming devices, Netflix will likely be the most reliable option here.
+You can watch Netflix on your Nintendo 3DS or even your dusty Nintendo Wii U. If you have some very niche needs when it comes to your streaming devices, Netflix will likely be the most reliable option here.